cnavotka/navotka-soundsystem/README.md

 ## Features
 ### Home
-The user will get an insight into my music career and my musical recommendations (because I wouldn't be able to update the project once is uplodaed to GitHub, some of the new tracks will be new ip to 23/03/2021).
+The user will get an insight into my music career and my musical recommendations (because I wouldn't be able to update the project once is uploaded to GitHub, some of the new tracks will be new ip to 23/03/2021).

 ### Gallery